GSA/digitalgov.gov/content/news/2024/07/2024-07-10-18fs-engineering-craft-practices-at-10.md

 source: 18f
 date: 2024-07-09
 title: "18F's engineering craft practices at 10"
-deck: 18F recently celebrated its 10th anniversary by renewing its commitment to refining and sharing best practices through regular publications, tech talks, and updates to its Engineering Guide.
-They also instructed a permanent principal consulting engineer role to enhance digital service delivery and support skill development with the organization.
+deck: 18F recently celebrated its 10th anniversary by renewing its commitment to refining and sharing best practices through regular publications, tech talks, and updates to The 18F  Engineering Guide.
+They also instructed a permanent principal consulting engineer role to enhance digital service delivery and support skill development within the organization.
-summary: 18F recently celebrated its 10th anniversary by renewing its commitment to refining and sharing best practices through regular publications, tech talks, and updates to its Engineering Guide.
-They also instructed a permanent principal consulting engineer role to enhance digital service delivery and support skill development with the organization.
+summary: 18F recently celebrated its 10th anniversary by renewing its commitment to refining and sharing best practices through regular publications, tech talks, and updates to The 18F  Engineering Guide.
+They also instructed a permanent principal consulting engineer role to enhance digital service delivery and support skill development within the organization.
 # See all topics at https://digital.gov/topics
 topics:
   - best-practices